luainkernel/lunatik/socket/README.md

 ## SOCKSv4 Demo

 This demo shows how to run a SOCKSv4 proxy server in kernel.
-After the lunatik module loaded, type `cat proxy.lua > /dev/luadrv`.
+After the lunatik module is loaded, type `cat proxy.lua > /dev/luadrv`.
 Then the server will start to listen SOCKSv4 request at 8080 port.
 (The path of the demo file is `socket/examples/proxy.lua`)

 ## Benchmark